 Your lender may let you stay in your home and not sell it if you can come to an agreement about how you can pay off the arrears.

 Get advice immediately if you are threatened with repossession.
 It may be possible to negotiate with your lender.

 Use Shelter's directory to find a local adviser.

 If your lender sells the property

 You should only allow your lender to sell your home as a last resort.

 There is usually a better option, so get advice before you decide to do so.
 If your home is repossessed, your lender is unlikely to get as high a price for it as you would if you sold it privately (or through an estate agent).
 This is because many lenders sell repossessed properties at auction.
 You are also still responsible for your monthly payments until the sale is completed.

-Selling may take a long time, so the amount you owe could increase considerably.
+Selling may take a long time.
+The amount you owe could increase considerably.
 Unless you can stay with friends or family for free, you also have to pay rent when you move somewhere else.